datareel/fcrypt/README.txt

 > ./fdecrypt --smartcard-cert --smartcard-cert-id=01 --smartcard-username=testuser testfile.enc

-You be prompted to enter your smart card pin.
+You will be prompted to enter your smart card pin.

 Have your users that need access to the encrypted file add their smart card cert.

 Once you have all the users added that need access to the encrypt file add each key.
-After all the user are added you can remove the file encrytion key:
+After all the user are added you can remove the file encryption key:

 > rm -fv ${HOME}/.keys/temp.key